NSPManager/NSPanelManager-docs/docs/web-interface.md

   All actions meant for relay 1 will be applied to relay 2 and vice versa.
 - **Left/Right Button mode** - Change the mode of a button.
 Available options are:
   - **Direct mode** - The buttons controls the relay directly.
 No WiFi is needed.
-  - **Detached mode** - Detached mode controls a button via you selected home automation platform.
+  - **Detached mode** - Detached mode controls a light via your selected home automation platform.
-    This also exposes the option "Left/Right button controls light" where you select which entity it controls.
+    This also exposes the option "Left/Right button controls light in room" as well as "Left/Right button controls light" where you select which entity it controls.
   - **Custom MQTT** - This mode can be used to send a custom message on a custom MQTT topic.
   - **Follow mode** - When the button is pressed the relay is engaged, when the button is release the relay is disconnected.
 - **Relay 1/2 default mode** - Select the default mode of the relay when the NSPanel starts.